 This attention to a connected process improves the quality and transparency of students’ earned credentials and enhances the economic strength and on-the-job success of students earning a certificate or degree.

 We can invest in student success by connecting effective curriculum and competencies through an ongoing, phased examination process.
 Aligned curricular pathways ensure that learning outcomes match career and educational goals.
-They provide confidence to students, postsecondary institutions, and employers that vital knowledge and skills are represented by a credential and may influence the success and completion rates of students.
+They provide confidence to students, schools, postsecondary institutions, and employers that vital knowledge and skills are represented by a credential and may influence the success and completion rates of students.

 Before implementing any process or program, it is important to identify the immediate and long-term problems you aim to address.
 Curriculum alignment can be a part of the solution for addressing many common problems.